dphfox/Fusion/docs/tutorials/fundamentals/your-first-project.md

 --> The number of coins is 75

-g:destroy()
+scope:doCleanup()
 ```

-Just like that, everything you've made with `g:` gets dismantled and stops
+Just like that, everything you've made with `scope:` gets dismantled and stops
 running.

 -----